I'm a provider

 The negative predictive value of a normal transferrin saturation and serum ferritin is 97%.
 In this situation, no further testing is recommended.

 The 2011 Practice Guidelines by the American Association for the Study of Liver Diseases recommend HFE gene mutation testing in patients with abnormal serum iron indices (ie, serum ferritin and transferrin saturation), even in the absence of symptoms.

 Genetic Testing in an Individual with a Family History of HH

 If C282Y homozygosity or compound heterozygosity is found in adult relatives of a proband, and if serum ferritin levels are increased, then therapeutic phlebotomy can be initiated.
 If ferritin level is normal in these patients, then yearly follow-up with iron studies is indicated.
 When identified, C282Y heterozygotes and H63D heterozygotes can be reassured that they are not at risk for developing progressive or symptomatic iron overload.
-Occasional H63D homozygotes can develop mild iron overload.
+Some H63D homozygotes can develop mild iron overload.

 POLICY HISTORY07/19/2012: Approved by Medical Policy Advisory Committee.

 06/13/2014: Policy reviewed; description updated regarding genetics of hereditary hemochromatosis.
 Policy statement unchanged.
 Added examples of inflammatory states to the policy guidelines section.

 08/28/2015: Medical policy revised to add ICD-10 codes.
 Code Reference section updated to correct the following ICD-9 diagnosis code range: 275.0 - 275.9 was changed to 275.01 - 275.09.
 Code description updated for ICD-9 diagnosis code V26.31.